Wong Ah Sat: Marriage to Amelia Hackney

-Between 1857 and 1864 Ah Sat Wong met Amelia Hackney (the daughter of prosperous and well-educated family from Manchester, England, involved in the drapery trade).
+Between 1857 and 1864, Ah Sat Wong met Amelia Hackney (the daughter of prosperous and well-educated family from Manchester, England, involved in the drapery trade).
 It was usual for European women to trade with Chinese retailers, social customs frowned upon anything more.
 Regardless, "family legend states that when the couple married in Goulburn on 19 March 1864, they did so with Amelia's brothers in hot pursuit of the couple."

 Shortly after they settled in the gold mining town of Tuena (approximately 70 kilometres south west of Bathurst), where they conducted butchery and general business selling Chinese and European goods to the locals.
 While in Tuena, Amelia gave birth to five of their children.
 In 1875, the Wongs moved south to the predominantly Irish and Scottish migrant settlement - Fullerton/Bolong (near Crookwell, New South Wales), where Amelia gave birth to another four of their children.
 Wong Sat was naturalised in 1879, allowing him to purchase approximately 4,000 acres, the Wongs used the property to raise sheep and establish a general store to supply the local community of farmers and graziers.

 Wong family store

-The Wong family store supplied an extraordinary range of goods from Australia and overseas, from preserved fruit picked from the family's orchard to violin strings imported from Germany.
+The Wong family store supplied a range of goods from Australia and overseas, from preserved fruit picked from the family's orchard to violin strings imported from Germany.
 When Ah Sat died in 1916, the Wong family closed and locked the store, with much of its contents within: original shop fittings, a variety of merchandise, account books and order notes.
 In doing so, the Wong family created an unintentional time-capsule, giving an insight to better understand how Australian rural stores sustained their communities by providing access to merchandise from across the world and much needed credit in hard times.